You need a Window Cleaner's Licence if you:

 - call at houses, shops, offices or other premises in order to get window cleaning jobs

-If you do not have a licence, the police could charge you.
+If you do not have a licence, you could be charged.

 How to apply